Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Reclaim the elf resource.
 + Parameter:
-  + elf_args: Elf structure used in the host program.
+  + elf_args: elf structure used in the host program.

 **enclave_args_init**